 So without further ado, allow us to introduce you to Amanda Northcutt.

-Before joining MemberUp in 2015, Amanda was the Director of Sales for a multi-million dollar membership site for 10 years.
+Before starting Subscription Coach, Amanda was the Director of Sales for a multi-million dollar membership site for 10 years.
 She played a key role in increasing their revenue by more than 40x — helping them go from earning less than six-figures per year to an eight-figure valuation.

 Amanda is a self-proclaimed strategy geek and specializes in helping entrepreneurs take a birds eye view of their businesses and goals and then bringing them down to a practical and actionable level.